This page was updated on June 25 2020 at 09:04 AM

 Face Covering now in effect:

 Governor Cuomo has ordered all citizens wear face coverings in public areas where social distancing is not possible.
-The order took effect at 8:00 pm Friday, April 17.
-Businesses have the requirement that “face coverings” be worn by employees working at essential businesses who have direct contact with customers or the general public, effective Wednesday, April 15 at 8:00 PM.
+Businesses have the requirement that “face coverings” be worn by employees, and may opt to require face coverings for anyone entering the premises.

 Pandemic Unemployment Insurance Application